 Build ComprehensionRecall Key Details

 Read the cover story together, stopping to discuss important details.
 Ask: What is the difference between investing and saving?
 Why shouldn't you invest money you need right away?
-What is a stock, or share?
-When would have been a good time to buy and sell Nintendo stock?
-Explain.
+What makes diversifying a smart strategy?

 Draw Conclusions